Éléonore Sioui: Education

 Sioui's mother, Caroline, was a respected healer and artisan, and her father, Emery, had been the hereditary chief of the Wyandots of the Forty Arpents Reserve until 1904, when the Canadian government illegally sold the Forty Arpents Wyandots' land and forced them to relocate to the larger reserve of Jeune Lorette (in Wendake).
 Caroline and Emery were devout Catholics who followed traditional Wyandot teachings and taught their children to do the same.
 They also taught their children the importance of education.

 Much of Sioui's education came from her family, who trained her in traditional Wyandot healing practices.
 Indigenous wisdom formed the core of her education.
 Her skill as a healer was well-known in Wendake and beyond, and she played many important roles in her community, including "elder, historian, storyteller, prayer leader, and keeper of the council fire."
 She also read about Canadian politics and sought out political radio programs, as she realized that she would need to be proficient in the rhetoric of the dominant culture in order to combat the impacts of colonialism on her people.

-After her children had grown up and her father had passed, Sioui pursued formal education, studying at Laval University in Quebec and the University of Ottawa, earning a bachelor's degree in education before going on to earn a Master of Arts at the University of Miami.
+After her children had grown up and her father had passed, Sioui pursued formal education.
+She studied at Laval University in Quebec and the University of Ottawa, earning a bachelor's degree in education before going on to earn a Master of Arts at the University of Miami.
 In 1988, when she was 68, Sioui completed a doctoral program in Native American philosophy at the Union for Experimenting Colleges and Universities, becoming the first Indigenous woman in Canada to receive a PhD.
 In her doctoral dissertation, titled "Life of a Huron-Wyandot Woman: The Realization of an Impossible Dream", she credited her family's teaching: "I am proud to say that my main educational background was acquired through my constant contact with my family."
 Sioui's activism often stressed the liberatory power of accessible education for Indigenous people and for women and girls.